If Your Airbags Deploy Is the Car Considered Totaled?

 Just because your vehicle’s airbags deploy upon impact does not mean your vehicle is totaled.
-Each state has its own unique requirements for determining if a damaged vehicle as totaled.
+Each state has its own unique requirements and thresholds for determining if a damaged vehicle is totaled.
 In general, if the damage to a vehicle equates to 70-75% of its actual cash value, it is totaled and should be transported to a junkyard.
 However, Florida drivers must have 80% damage to their vehicle before it can be labeled a total loss.
 The actual cash value of the vehicle compared to the cost of the damage is ultimately determined by the insurance company’s complex computer software.

 Why People Think the Deployment of Airbags Means the Vehicle is Totaled

 The average person assumes if the airbags on their vehicle are deployed, there is a good chance the vehicle is considered totaled.
 However, this is not always the case.
 Most people believe this common misconception about airbags as a particularly high percentage of automobiles are totaled after an airbag is deployed.
 Plenty of drivers have physical damage coverage on their aging vehicle that has a high level of depreciation.